Adityaverma55/Focus-Link/README.md

 # Focus-Link

-A real-time Concentration Tracker built with MediaPipe and OpenCV.
-It detects face, eyes, and head pose to estimate focus level — useful for online-exam monitoring or attention-tracking demos.
+A robust, real-time Concentration Tracker built using MediaPipe, YOLOv8, and OpenCV.
+This system detects face, eyes, and head pose to estimate focus level, while simultaneously monitoring for environmental distractions, making it ideal for online-exam monitoring, driver fatigue detection, or attention-tracking demos.

 ## Features